 In this article you will read about:

 Active imagination is intended to bring about a state of hypnagogia.
 This is the state in between sleep and wakefulness, where people may be partially aware that they are dreaming.
-Jung (buy his books from Amazon) argued that active imagination can be achieved naturally during intense states of relaxation such as when listening to a story or drifting off to sleep.
+Jung (buy his books from Amazon) argued that active imagination could be achieved naturally during intense states of relaxation, such as when listening to a story or drifting off to sleep.

 Obtain Focus

-As the mind relaxes we become aware of our small beam of attention that is there “witnessing” all our rushing thoughts, our conscious mind.
+As the mind relaxes, we become aware of our small beam of attention “witnessing” all our rushing thoughts, our conscious mind.

 Focus on the Dream